iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.healthquest.android.hqst.healtheconnect 5 reviews"/>
 </p>

+> She is an awesome and amazing dr that puts her patients first.
+She is tough though.
+Kind of like tough love.<br> :date: __2021-03-22 15:04:28__

 > Very easy very clear.
 Worked great!<br> :date: __2021-02-11 17:48:50__

 > Getting to love virtual doc appointments!
 App is easy to use and efficient.<br> :date: __2021-02-11 17:03:33__